 Lifestyle changes that may help prevent migraine episodes include:

-- practicing stress reduction techniques, including yoga, deep breathing exercises, and progressive muscle relaxation exercises
+• practicing stress reduction techniques, including yoga, deep breathing exercises, and progressive muscle relaxation exercises

-- sticking to a consistent sleep routine, with the same bedtime and wake time every day
+• sticking to a consistent sleep routine, with the same bedtime and wake time every day

-- eating a balanced diet that is low in processed foods and food additives
+• eating a balanced diet that is low in processed foods and food additives

-- drinking plenty of water and limiting or avoiding caffeine and alcohol
+• drinking plenty of water and limiting or avoiding caffeine and alcohol

 For severe or recurrent migraine episodes, it is usually most effective to use medical treatments alongside home care strategies.

-- last for longer than an hour
+• last for longer than 1 hour

-- only occur in one eye
+• occur in only one eye

-- do not completely resolve with time
+• do not completely resolve with time

 Migraine with aura can be uncomfortable and debilitating, but it is not life threatening.
+However, these symptoms can be concerning, and a healthcare professional should rule out other neurological causes before attributing aura symptoms to migraine.

 Trying home care strategies and taking OTC medications can help most people manage their symptoms until the headache or episode subsides.

-Those who experience recurrent or severe migraine headaches may require prescription medications or medical devices to manage their symptoms and prevent future episodes.
+Those who experience recurrent or severe migraine headaches may require prescription medications or medical devices to manage their symptoms and help prevent future episodes.